bytesleo/electron-react-ant-boilerplate/README.md

 - React 16
 - ES6
 - PostCSS
-- SASS
+- Sass (Injection by modules and in the traditional way)
-- Ant Design
+- Ant Design (Global theme based on the Less Ant variables)
 - Jest
 - Enzyme
 - Eslint